ejc58/Hill_RTS-s_immune_development_code/README.md

 Convert GenR month of age to "ageAtVisit" variable in weeks.

-### 2. To run supplementary code D, the required R libraries need gfortran to compile amd mofapy to run.
+### 2. To run supplementary code D, the required R packages need gfortran to compile amd mofapy to run.

 - gfortran
   - gfortran is not present on a fresh OSX install